-All Ole Miss Engineering students are required to have their own laptop computer.
-This gives you the flexibility of running course software from both on- or off-campus locations.
+All Ole Miss Engineering students are required to have their own laptop computer so you can work on- and off-campus

 Required laptop type and operating system

 |General engineering||PC or Mac||Windows|

 Apple users might need to download Windows 10 and get virtualization software.

 |Hard drive||500 GB SSD